lolrenceH/TrieDedup/README.md

 # TrieDedup - Additional arguments:
-'--verbose', '-v': Print extra information to the error stream
+'--verbose', '-v': 'Print extra information to the error stream'

 '--input', '-i': 'The path to the input file; can either be a fasta or a fastq file.
 The format of input_seq_file will be automatically determined by the filename extension.
-Allowed extensions for input_seq_file include: .fasta .fa .fastq .fq'
+Allowed extensions for input_seq_file include: .fasta .fa .fastq .fq; required'

 '--symbols', '-s': 'A string of expected characters in the input file; default is ACGTN.'

 '--ambiguous', '-m': 'A string of characters that represent ambiguous bases; default is N; there can be more than one such characters'

-'--function', '-f': 'Speicify which deduplication algorithm to use; options include trie and pairwise
+'--function', '-f': 'Speicify which deduplication algorithm to use; options include trie and pairwise; default is trie

 '--max_missing', 'N': 'The maxinum number of ambiguous characters allowed in a single read, for it to be considered';  default is 500